mrdmnd/portunus/BACKGROUND.md

 The interesting twist in this problem is choices made during the planning phase tend to affect optimal choices in the action selection phase.
-For example, some policies favor gear-configurations with different stat balances (maybe you have a spell that gets better and better with more critical strike rating on your gear, so you would want to cast that spell more frequently when you have a lot of crit rating, but almost never if you don't) or talent choices, and some stat balances and talent choices favor different action policies.
+For example, some policies favor gear-configurations with different stat balances or talent choices (maybe you have a spell that gets better and better with more critical strike rating on your gear, so you would want to cast that spell more frequently when you have a lot of crit rating, but almost never if you don't), and some stat balances and talent choices favor different action policies.

 A very specific example of this conundrum (offline planning decisions influence online action selection) is the Assassination Rogue: there are largely